House banking scandal

 The House banking scandal broke in early 1992, when it was revealed that the US House of Representatives allowed its members to overdraw their House checking accounts without the risk of being penalized by the House bank, which was actually a clearinghouse.

-The scandal also sometimes known as Rubbergate (from the expressions "rubber check" (bounced check) and "Watergate)," but the term is misleading because House checks did not bounce but were honored because the House Bank provided overdraft protection to its account holders, and the Office of the Sergeant at Arms covered the House Bank with no penalties.
+The scandal is sometimes called Rubbergate, a Watergate portmanteau with rubber, as in bounced, check.
+This is a misnomer, as House checks were honored through institutional overdraft protection, with its Sergeant at Arms ensuring payment without penalty.

-It is also sometimes known as the "check-kiting scandal."
+It is also sometimes called the "check-kiting scandal."

 Description

 The House banking scandal ultimately involved more than 450 representatives, most of whom did not break any laws.
 However, 22 members of Congress were singled out by the House Ethics Committee for leaving their checking accounts overdrawn for at least eight months out of a sample of 39 months:

 Four ex-representatives, one delegate, and the former House Sergeant at Arms were convicted of wrongdoing as a result of the investigation that followed.

 Among them, former Representative Buz Lukens (R-OH) was convicted on bribery and conspiracy charges.
 Former Representative Carl C. Perkins (D-KY) pleaded guilty to various charges including a check kiting scheme involving several financial institutions including the House Bank.
 Former Representative Carroll Hubbard (D-KY) pleaded guilty to three felonies.
 The former Sergeant at Arms, Jack Russ, pleaded guilty to three felonies.

 Many US banks, like the House Bank, offered overdraft protection to checking account holders.
 However, the overdrafts in a regular bank's overdraft protection program are always secured by a line of credit with the bank extended under standard lending protocols, including interest charges, if any, linkage of the protected checking account to another account with the necessary funds to pay the overdraft, such as a savings account; or charges made to a credit card held by the depositor.

 The credit unions existed long before the scandal.
 However, the Office of the House Sergeant-at-Arms had offered a much more-convenient clearing house for Members of Congress' checks, and overdraft protection was managed in a much more lenient (and less expensive) manner than that by the credit unions or, for that matter, any chartered bank.